eZmaxinc/eZmax-SDK-go/docs/CustomEzsignfoldertransmissionResponse.md

 ### NewCustomEzsignfoldertransmissionResponse

-`func NewCustomEzsignfoldertransmissionResponse(pkiEzsignfolderID int32, sEzsignfolderDescription string, eEzsignfolderStep FieldEEzsignfolderStep, iEzsignfolderSignaturetotal int32, iEzsignfolderSignaturesigned int32, aObjEzsignfoldertransmissionSigner []CustomEzsignfoldertransmissionSignerResponse, ) *CustomEzsignfoldertransmissionResponse`
+`func NewCustomEzsignfoldertransmissionResponse(pkiEzsignfolderID int32, sEzsignfolderDescription string, eEzsignfolderStep FieldEEzsignfolderStep, iEzsignfolderSignaturetotal int32, iEzsignfolderFormfieldtotal int32, iEzsignfolderSignaturesigned int32, aObjEzsignfoldertransmissionSigner []CustomEzsignfoldertransmissionSignerResponse, ) *CustomEzsignfoldertransmissionResponse`

 NewCustomEzsignfoldertransmissionResponse instantiates a new CustomEzsignfoldertransmissionResponse object This constructor will assign default values to properties that have it defined,